hellgames1/softuni-tasks/projects/rename/readme.txt

 Batch rename program

-Basically it scans the folder that it's in, then allows you to rename each file by replacing certain strings, or inserting text either at the beginning or end of all names.
+Basically it scans the folder that it's in, then allows you to rename each file by replacing certain strings or the entire name, or inserting text either at the beginning or end of all names.
 You can do more advanced renaming by combining a few of these actions.
+The symbols @@ will automatically be replaced with the index of the file, starting with 1.

 The .exe file is just the python code packaged with the necessary libraries so anyone can run it.
 Keep in mind the exe file NEEDS to be named rename.exe and nothing else for the program to work,